ErntiLo/ErntiLo/README.md

 - 👋 Hi, My Name is Eren, I'm fifteen years old.I am an information technology student
+-
+Programming languages I'm interested in C# and Python

 - And This Page My C# Lessons Page